 This is a hard one, especially when you are living solo.
 It is up to me to sort my meals and to clean up after myself.
-And there isn’t any assistance with bathing and dressing—which, I admit, would be helpful!
-If my late-husband were here, I know that I would be doted on (probably more than I’d like!) and I would be resting a lot more than I am.
+And there isn’t any assistance with bathing and dressing – which, I admit, would be helpful!
+If my late husband were here, I know that I would be doted on (probably more than I’d like!) and I would be resting a lot more than I am.
 But that’s not the case, so I am trying to find a balance.

 One of the biggest balances is that I am not going to the office.
 Instead, I am working from home.
 I know that’s not possible for everyone, but for those with non-customer-facing jobs, it can be a true blessing.
 (For those in the customer service industry, my heart breaks.
 Especially if they are in a nation without decent sick leave allowances.)

-However, I found that even though I can work from home, I have not been able to work at full-capacity these past two weeks.
+However, I found that even though I can work from home, I have not been able to work at full capacity these past two weeks.
 Between managing the pain and finding a comfortable position for my leg, my productivity rates plummeted to about 25% for a while.
 It is starting to improve now, but it’s not yet 100%.

 Of course, part of balancing rest and life is balancing the social life!
 I got the balance a bit wrong the other day when I went into the office and then out with friends.
 But I managed a bit better today when a friend came to take me to the movies.
-He brought the car as close to the door as he could, then dropped me off/collected me from the entrance at the cinema.
+He brought the car as close to the door as he could, then dropped me off/collected me from the entrance to the cinema.
 And he made sure I had an aisle seat so that I could stretch my leg out.

-I image that the balance will get easier over time as my pain subsides and I’m able to walk a bit more.
+I imagine that the balance will get easier over time as my pain subsides and I’m able to walk a bit more.
 In the meantime, I will have to acknowledge that my social life (whilst relatively non-existent) will suffer a bit.